justicedemocrats/new-site/src/pages/nominate-pages/index.md

   - display: candidate
     preface: >-
-      There are no disqualifiers, but we're particularly interested in: working class backgrounds, people of color, women who show evidence of leadership (not  through titles, but through action/results), uninhibited fight for what's right
+      There are no disqualifiers, but we're particularly interested in: working class backgrounds, people of color, and women who show evidence of leadership (not  through titles, but through action/results) and an uninhibited fight for what's right
     questions:
       - label: What is your nominee's occupation?
         name: Nominee Occupation